Ma771as/Cyber-security_MNL/DualBoot_Windows11-Ubuntu_Setup.md

 This section is dedicated on explaining how to allocate space for Ubuntu in the Disk.
 1. Access Disk Management:
     - Open Disk management
+    - Right click on the Main Windows partition (typically C:) and select *Shrink Volume*
+    - Specify the amount of space to shrink, minimum 50 GB **Desired Output:** There is now unallocated space on the disk (Destined for the installation of Ubuntu)

+## Installing Ubuntu